-Situated with the Caribbean Sea to the south and Atlantic to the north, Cuba offers the opportunity to laze on beautiful sandy beaches in year round sun.
+Situated with the Caribbean Sea to the south and the Atlantic to the north, Cuba offers the opportunity to laze on beautiful sandy beaches in year-round sun.

 During the 1950s, Havana was one of the places to be seen and offered the opportunity to indulge in a hedonistic lifestyle.
-The 'Rat Pack', including Frank Sinatra and Dean Martin alongside many other rich and famous people were frequently found enjoying the nightlife in the Riviera and Hilton.
+The 'Rat Pack', including Frank Sinatra and Dean Martin alongside many other rich and famous people, was frequently found enjoying the nightlife in the Riviera and Hilton.

-In 1959, Fidel Castro was sworn in as Prime Minister after a seven year campaign against the reign of the dictator Fulgeneio Batista.
+In 1959, Fidel Castro was sworn in as Prime Minister after a seven-year campaign against the reign of the dictator Fulgeneio Batista.
 Che Guevara rose alongside Castro and today he remains a key icon of class struggle across the world.
 In 1961, US-backed Cuban exiles attempted to overthrow the government by landing at Bahía de Cochinos (Bay of Pigs).
-By the end of the fighting, ninety exiles were dead and the rest were taken prisoner by Castro.
+By the end of the fighting, 90 exiles were dead and the rest were taken prisoner by Castro.

-There are plenty of water sports on offer, such as snorkelling and diving.
-St Lucia, on the Atlantic north coast is a popular destination, with one of the world's biggest unbroken coral reefs that stretches for over fourteen miles.
+There are plenty of watersports on offer too, such as snorkelling and diving.
+St Lucia, on the Atlantic north coast is a popular destination, with one of the world's biggest unbroken coral reefs that stretches for over 14 miles.
 Combine this reef with ship wrecks, abundant marine life and clear waters and it is understandable why Cuba is a diving mecca.